ManuSerp/TalosCV/README.md

-##Installation
+## Installation
 ### PySot

 This document contains detailed instructions for installing dependencies for PySOT.
-We recommand using the [install.sh](install.sh).
+We recommand using the install.sh.
 The code is tested on an Ubuntu 16.04 system with Nvidia GPU (We recommand 1080TI / TITAN XP).
+Go check https://github.com/STVIR/pysot.

-### Requirments
+#### Requirments
 * Conda with Python 3.7.
 * Nvidia GPU.
 * PyTorch 0.4.1